JohnHurstIV/CS6730-Final-Project/index.md

 </script>

 <p style='display: block; margin: 1em; text-align: center; color: #6d6d6d; font-style: italic'>
    Table with the Pokemon on each Top-8 Team over for each World Championship.
 Hover over one to see its attributes (Name, Number, Primary Type, Secondary Type).
 Click a Pokemon to highlight other teams that used the same one.
+A vertically scrolling variation of this viz including a histogram can be found <a href='https://public.tableau.com/views/Pokemon_17014658048490/WorldChampionshipTeams' target='_blank'>here</a>.
 </p>

 <p style='margin: 3em'>
-   A vertically scrolling vatiation of this viz including a histogram can be found <a href='https://public.tableau.com/views/Pokemon_17014658048490/WorldChampionshipTeams' target='_blank'>here</a>.
    We can break our analysis down into two sections: Types and Stats.
 </p>

 # Types